jullienl/jullienl.github.io/_posts/2024-04-25-Implementing webhooks with COM.md

 The potential applications are extensive.

-### Integrating COM Webhooks with Make: A Step-by-Step Workflow Creation Guide
+### A step-by-step workflow creation guide with Make

 To illustrate this, let's explore how to create a typical workflow using Make (formerly known as Integromat).